stevedonovan/gentle-intro/readme.md

 compile-time, but the size of a slice is only known at run-time.
 So `s[i]` can cause an out-of-bounds error when running and will _panic_.
-This is really not what you want to happen - it can be the difference between a safe launch abort and scattering pieces of a very expensive satelite all over Florida.
+This is really not what you want to happen - it can be the difference between a safe launch abort and scattering pieces of a very expensive satellite all over Florida.
 And there are _no exceptions_.

 Let that sink in, because it comes as a shock.
 You cannot wrap dodgy-may-panic